LOOKERS: Down on your Look, Cancer. Better Look Next Time Cancer

-So that is why I fight, and I ask you to join me.
-Support anyway that you can to ensure that we can fight with the latest mammogram technology and fight for access for all women.
+I ask you to join me.
+Support anyway that you can to ensure that we can fight with the latest mammogram technology and access for all women.
 Hopefully we can catch breast cancer sooner and sooner, so other women don’t have to experience all the looks I did.
 And maybe someday, we can end these looks altogether with a cure.
 Let’s PAINT GWINNETT PINK Y’ALL

 If you think this page contains objectionable content, please inform the system administrator.